Academic Interests and Areas of Expertise

 Previous Teaching Experience

-Prior to working for the University, Julie was employed as a senior Speech/Language Pathologist for Loma Linda University Medical Center.
+Prior to working for the University, Julie was employed as a senior Speech/Language Pathologist for Loma Linda University Medical Center at the Department of Rehabilitation Medicine.
 Areas of interest included adult neurogenics, voice disorders, adult and pediatric traumatic brain injury, dysphagia and AAC.
 Julie was also the Speech/Language Pathology Inpatient department supervisor.

 Awards, Honors and Grants

-- Outstanding Service Award: University of Redlands, 2007
+- Outstanding Faculty Service Award for the University of Redlands, May, 2008.

-- Ray Whitmus Alumni Award for outstanding volunteer achievement by a young alumni for the University of Redlands
+- Ray Whitmus Alumni Award for outstanding volunteer achievement by a young alumnus of the University of Redlands.
+April 1998.

 Publications and Presentations